slarson-analytics/NFL-reciever-separation/README.md

-# NFL Receiver Separation Analysis
+# NFL Data Bowl Analysis

 ## Overview
-This project analyzes NFL player tracking data from the 2026 Big Data Bowl to create and measure in-air separation gain (IASG) as a new metric to be used by the NFL and examine how late-window separation relates to completion probability.
+This project was developed for the NFL Data Bowl competition and analyzes player tracking data to evaluate receiver separation and its relationship to completion probability.
+The goal was to move beyond traditional separation metrics and isolate receiver skill during the catch window.

-## Data -- Acquired from Kaggle
+## Data
 - NFL player tracking data
 - Play-by-play and route-level information
+- Supplementary processed datasets used for modeling and visualization

 ## Methods
-- Calculated pre-throw vs. post-throw separation metrics
+- Computed pre-throw and post-throw separation metrics
-- Analyzed in-air separation gain (IASG)
+- Developed In-Air Separation Gain (IASG) to capture late-window receiver movement
 - Linked separation metrics to completion probability
+- Analyzed differences across route types and player roles
-- Created visualizations to compare routes and receiver performance
+- Created visualizations to communicate spatial and probabilistic patterns

-## Key Takeaways
+## Key Findings
-- Late-window separation captures receiver skill better than pre-throw separation
+- Late-window separation provides stronger insight into receiver skill than pre-throw separation
-- Certain routes allow receivers to generate separation after the ball is thrown
+- Certain routes consistently allow receivers to gain separation after the ball is thrown
-- IASG provides additional context beyond traditional separation metrics
+- IASG adds context beyond traditional separation statistics used in evaluation

+## Files
+- `analysis.Rmd` – Full analysis and methodology
+- `report.html` – Rendered report with visualizations

 ## Tools Used
-- R
+- R (tidyverse, ggplot2)
+- Statistical modeling
-- Data visualization libraries
+- Data visualization
-- Statistical analysis